 From a high level perspective, this core provides read/write access to the device either via the wishbone (read and program), or through a control register found on the wishbone (the EREG).
-Programming the device consists of first erasing the region of interest.
+Programming the device consists of first clearing the write protect, and then erasing the region of interest.
 This will set all the bits to '1' in that region.
-After erasing the region, the region can then be programmed, setting some of the '1' bits to '0's.
+After erasing the region, the write protect may again be cleared, and then the region can then be programmed, setting some of the '1' bits to '0's.
 When neither erase nor program operation is going on, the device may be read.
 The section will describe each of those operations in detail.

 To erase a sector of the device, two writes are required to the EREG register.
 The first write turns off the write protect bit, whereas the second write commands the erase itself.
-The first write should equal 0x1000\0000, the second should be any address within the sector to be erased together with setting the high bit of the register or 0x8000\0000 plus the address.
-After this second write, the controller will issue a write-enable command to the device, followed by a sector erase command.
-In summary,
+The first write should equal 0x1000\0000 for the QSPI controller and 0x4000\0000 for the EQSPI controller.
+After this write, the EQSPI controller will issue a Write Enable command to the device.
+For the QSPI controller, the second write should be any address within the sector to be erased together with setting the high bit of the register.
+This is equivalent to setting it to 0x8000\0000 plus the address.
+The EQSPI flash driver is subtly different in that it requires a key to erase.
+Hence, for the EQSPI flash driver, one must write 0xc000\01be plus the first address in the sector to accomplish the same result.
+Further, the EQSPI flash controller allows the erasing of 4 kB subsegments.
+To do this, the second write must also set the subsector bit, so it looks like writing 0xd000\01be plus the first address in the subsector.
+After this second write, the QSPI controller will issue a write-enable command to the device (the EQSPI controller will have already issued the write-enable), followed by a sector erase command.
+In summary, for the QSPI flash:

-- 1. Disable write protect by writing 0x1000\0000 to the EREG register - 2.
-Command the erase by writing 0x8000\0000 plus the device address to the EREG register.
+1. Disable write protect by writing 0x1000\0000 to the EREG register and for the EQSPI flash:

+2. Command the erase by writing 0x8000\0000 plus the device address to the EREG register.
 (Remember, this is the word address of interest, not the byte address.)